JogoShugh/CoderDojoPonceSprings.Events/Workshops/HTML5GamesQuintus/README.md

 This sessions is for students who have been learning JavaScript as a starting block for building HTML5 Quintus games.
 During this session we will start building the game [Tower Man from this free tutorial](http://html5gametutorial.com/tutorial/game1-tower-man/).
 To be prepared for this session, make sure you've done one of the following:

-* Read and understand the chapters 1 - 5 in [Learning JavaScript](http://gitbookio.github.io/javascript/)
+* Read and understand the chapters 1 - 5 in the free book [Learning JavaScript](http://gitbookio.github.io/javascript/).

-Or, read and understand the following pages from Mozilla's JavaScript guid:
+Or, read and understand the following pages from Mozilla's JavaScript guide:

 * [JavaScript Overview](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/JavaScript_Overview)
 * [Values, Variables, and Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Values,_variables,_and_literals)